Rookout/docs/docs/installation-java.md

     ```

 3. Add your source files to the .jar/.war/.ear when building.
-this can be done manually or through the help of a build tool such as [Gradle](https://gradle.org/) or [Maven](https://maven.apache.org/).
+This can be done manually or through the help of a build tool such as [Gradle](https://gradle.org/) or [Maven](https://maven.apache.org/).

     *For explanation on how to do this using Gradle or Maven head to our [installation examples](installation-java.md)*.